MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ## Monitor usage

 As an administrator, you have access to a [consumption report](administer-consumption-report.md) that provides the AI credits consumption on a chosen period per environment.
-This will allow you to fine-tune the credits allocation, which can be updated at any time.
+This report allows you to fine-tune the credits allocation, which can be updated at any time.
-This also allows to check the consumption level of an environment for current month, by adding all consumptions of this environment.
+This report also allows administrators to check the consumption level of an environment for current month, by adding all consumptions of this environment.

 Administrators also can access the [AI Builder Activity](activity-monitoring.md) page in the Power Automate portal, showing all predicts made against the AI Builder models in that environment.